§ 20-17.8. Restoration of a license after certain driving while impaired convictions; ignition interlock.

 (3) A requirement that the person not drive with an alcohol concentration of 0.02 or greater.

-(c) Length of Requirement. - The requirements of subsection (b) shall remain in effect for one of the following:
+(c) Length of Requirement. - Except as otherwise provided in subsection (g1) of this section, the requirements of subsection (b) shall remain in effect for one of the following:

 (1) One year from the date of restoration if the original revocation period was one year.